 Racing in one is another story and you have to have the patience to have built up the stamina and endurance to finish the distance.

-My focus in writing this post is specifically for beginner marathoners or people who may have attempted one in the past but didn’t finish.
+My focus in writing this post is specifically for beginner marathoners or people who may have attempted one in the past but did not finish.
+In addition, for marathoners who are seeking some new strategies to hold race pace longer.

-What are you doing in the weeks and months leading into a marathon that is going to make you a success.
+What you do in the weeks and months leading into a marathon will make you successful.

-The fact that you have come to rundreamachieve seeking answers clearly shows me you are in the latter category.
+The fact that you have come to RunDreamAchieve seeking answers shows me you are in the latter category.

 Here are a few first time marathon advice tips I wish I would have adhere to when I first began running marathons.